raspberrypi/debugprobe/README.md

 - Instead of polling, move the DAP thread to an asynchronously started/stopped one-shot operation to reduce CPU wakeups
 - AutoBaud selection, as PIO is a capable frequency counter
 - Possibly include RTT support
-- generate the debugprobe version under the right name.